What It's Really Like To Get Male Liposuction

 Men are increasingly seeking the help of cosmetic surgeons to achieve their dream physique.
 We spoke to plastic surgeon Dr. Gregory Buford and three real male liposuction patients to find out what it's really like.

 Men are increasingly seeking the help of cosmetic surgeons to achieve their dream physique through plastic surgery.
 One of the most popular procedures among them is liposuction and liposculpture, which involves extracting unwanted fat cells in a targeted way to reshape and tone the body.
 When it comes to male liposuction, there can be various ways to address the concerns specific to men.
-We spoke to plastic surgeon Gregory Buford, MD to discuss the procedure, as well as real male patients who have had liposuction about their experiences.
+We spoke to board certified plastic surgeon Gregory Buford, MD to discuss the procedure, as well as real male patients who have had liposuction about their experiences.

 Liposuction vs. Liposculpture: What's the Difference?

-Liposuction is carried out by making small incisions on the body to insert a hollow tube known as a cannula.
+The difference between liposuction and liposculpture is that liposuction is carried out by making small incisions on the body to insert a hollow tube known as a cannula.
 As the cannula is moved around in the deeper layers of fat, cells are broken up and vacuumed out of the body.
 It is a versatile procedure that is popular with men because it can be focused on the specific problem areas that they haven’t been able to address through diet and exercise alone.
 A physician will plan out how much fat to remove and from which areas ahead of the procedure.

 Some physicians also offer liposculpture, a method similar to liposuction, but is used to create the illusion of muscle gain by relocating fat throughout the body, like a more pronounced six-pack or pectoral muscles.
 Whether the doctor advises liposculpture or liposuction depends on the desired results, but long term maintenance is always taken into account.
 "The issue with liposculpture is if the patient were to gain weight in the future, the sculpted areas can look unnatural," says Dr. Buford.

 All patients will also want to keep in mind that maintaining a long term healthy lifestyle is key to keeping results from liposuction surgery for as long as possible.
 It is possible to have revisions down the road, either on a different area entirely or to improve the initial results following weight loss or gain.
-The average cost of liposuction in the US is $6,000, but can vary widely depending on the area being treated and the anesthesia used during the procedure.
+The average cost of liposuction in the U.S. is $6,000, but can vary widely depending on the area being treated and the anesthesia used during the procedure.

 Matt*, 32, Long Island, NY

-Matt lost 50 pounds after college by following a strict diet and exercise regimen, but had stubborn fat in his flanks (love handles).
+Matt lost 50 pounds after college by following a strict diet and exercise regimen but had stubborn fat in his flanks (love handles).
 He decided to look at surgical options to address his unhappiness with this area.
 At his consultation, his cosmetic surgeon suggested he consider liposuction.

-AEDIT: Why did you decide to have liposuction?
+The AEDITION: Why did you decide to have liposuction?

 Matt: “I had worked so hard on my body to get myself to a place where I liked what I saw in the mirror, but there was this one area of stubborn fat that I just couldn’t get rid of.
 I ended up looking at surgical options and my surgeon suggested liposuction.
 I researched the procedure, discussed the recovery process and longevity of results with my surgeon, and decided it was a good option for me.”

-AEDIT: What was the procedure and recovery like?
+The AEDITION: What was the procedure and recovery like?

 Matt: “It was actually the first surgery I’ve ever had, so I had no clue what to expect, but it was very straightforward and I felt very safe throughout.
 I had my procedure under general anesthesia and when I woke up I was comfortable.
 I had very little discomfort during the entire recovery process.
 I’d booked a week out of work to give myself time to recuperate, but I actually didn’t even need that long.
 I had time to relax and get a few chores done before I went back to the office which was excellent!”

-AEDIT: How satisfied are you with the results?
+The AEDITION: How satisfied are you with the results?

 Matt: “I’m really happy with how it’s turned out.
 I think it’s one of those things that you notice so much more on yourself than on anyone else.
 When I look back at the photos of myself before I had the surgery and compare them to how I look now, I can see a massive difference, not only in how the area looks, but also in my attitude.
 It’s a small procedure that’s made a big difference in my confidence.”

-AEDIT: Do you have any tips for patients who are considering having the procedure?
+The AEDITION: Do you have any tips for patients who are considering having the procedure?